-Themes (a selection):
+Program Themes (a selection):

 Fright Night: These tales are stories that will chill listeners to the bone.
-But don't worry - I do age specific programs!
-A Fright Night can be suitable for children aged 4 and up, but works REALLY well for older listeners (11 plus), with scarier stories!
+But don't worry - I provide age specific programs!
+A Fright Night can be suitable for children aged 4 and up, but works REALLY well for older listeners (11 plus).
 Programs can be family friendly, or broken into 'acts' or parts: I do half a presentation for younger kids and then half a presentation for older kids.
 This allows me to cater to both younger children and older children, and by having a break where the younger ones leave (snacks, games etc) and can I continue telling more chilling tales to the remaining adults and older children, or move to a different location.
-I also do programs for adults with longer, way more chilling, and in some cases disturbing (Poe's Black Cat), stories.
+I also do programs for adults with longer, way more chilling, and in some cases slightly disturbing (Poe's Black Cat), stories.
 Let me know what your chill factor is!

 Winter Tales: stories from all over the world that celebrate winter and the coming of spring.
 Great for the winter holidays.